Morpher-io/uspd_website/contracts/README.md

 # USPD Stablecoin

 USPD is an ERC20-compliant USD-pegged stablecoin designed for stability and reliability in the DeFi ecosystem.
-The token maintains its 1:1 peg to USD through a sophisticated collateralization mechanism and price stabilization algorithms.
+The token maintains its 1:1 peg to USD through a sophisticated NFT-based collateralization mechanism and price stabilization algorithms.

 ## Collateralization Mechanism

-USPD implements a unique stabilizer-based overcollateralization system.
+USPD implements a unique stabilizer-based overcollateralization system using NFTs.
 Users can mint USPD by depositing supported collateral assets (e.g., ETH) at the current USD exchange rate.
-The system is secured by stabilizers who provide additional collateral, ensuring the protocol maintains a healthy overcollateralization ratio.
+The system is secured by stabilizers who provide additional collateral through NFT-based positions, ensuring the protocol maintains a healthy overcollateralization ratio.
 This stabilizer-backed system helps maintain the token's stability and protects against market volatility.

-### Stabilizer Queue Implementation

-The protocol maintains a sorted linked list of stabilizers, ordered by their overcollateralization ratio.
-Stabilizers can choose their desired overcollateralization level, with the correct position in the queue being determined through offchain computation.
-The on-chain contract then only needs to validate the proposed position during stabilizer addition, making the process gas-efficient while maintaining the ordered structure of the queue.

-### Stabilizer Queue Challenges
+### NFT-Based Stabilizer System

-The implementation of the stabilizer queue faces several technical challenges, particularly when dealing with dynamic overcollateralization ratios:

-1. **Dynamic Ratios**: The queue implementation complexity depends heavily on how stabilizer ratios are specified:

-   - **ETH-based ratio** (simple case):
-     * Stabilizers specify their ratio in terms of ETH (e.g., "I'll provide 1.5x ETH coverage")
-     * Queue ordering remains stable regardless of ETH/USD price changes
-     * Implementation is straightforward as ratios are static

-   - **USPD-based ratio** (complex case):
+The protocol utilizes two types of NFTs to manage stabilizer positions:

+1. **Stabilizer NFTs**: Represent a stabilizer's commitment to the protocol
+   - Each NFT has a unique ID that determines its priority in fund allocation
+   - Lower IDs have higher priority for fund allocation
-     * Stabilizers specify their ratio in USPD terms (e.g., "I'll cover up to 1000 USPD")
+   - Stabilizers specify their total ETH commitment and desired overcollateralization ratio
-     * Their effective ratio changes with every ETH/USD price update
-     * Queue ordering needs frequent updates to remain accurate
+   - Initially distributed through auction mechanisms

+2. **Position NFTs**: Represent specific USPD-backing positions
+   - Created when stabilizer funds are allocated to back USPD
+   - Track the amount of ETH allocated and the USPD being backed
+   - Enable efficient management of individual backing positions

+### Stabilizer System Implementation

+The protocol implements an NFT-based stabilizer system with efficient fund allocation and position management:

+1. **Fund Allocation**:
+   - Unallocated funds are tracked in a gas-efficient linked list structure
+   - List is ordered by Stabilizer NFT ID (lowest to highest)
+   - When new USPD is minted, funds are allocated from the lowest available NFT ID
+   - System automatically moves to next stabilizer if current one lacks sufficient funds

+2. **Position Management**:
+   - Stabilizers can freely add or remove unallocated funds
+   - Can withdraw from overcollateralized positions while maintaining minimum 10% ratio
+   - When USPD is burned, freed funds return to the unallocated list
+   - Position reordering is computed off-chain, with on-chain link verification

+3. **Gas Optimization**:
+   - Separate tracking of unallocated funds prevents excessive gas usage
+   - Off-chain position calculation with on-chain verification
+   - Efficient linked list structure for fund management
+   - Position NFTs enable granular tracking without excessive storage costs

 2. **Efficient Updates**: When using USPD-based ratios, finding the highest overcollateralization ratio without processing the entire list becomes complex.
 Potential solutions include: